TomLiDev/battleships/TESTING.md

 ### Known Issues

 1. Colorama Background on Welcome Message - Sometimes, the coloured background on the welcome message extends for 2 lines beyond the Welcome to Battleships text.
-There doesn't seem to be a pattern to how or why this happens and so I haven't been able to resolve it. battleships testing.md
+There doesn't seem to be a pattern to how or why this happens and so I haven't been able to resolve it.

-Displaying battleships testing.md.
+2. Column 10 - On a boardsize of 10 the, the 10 itself at the top of the board, being one character greater than all the other items on the board stands slightly proud.
+This is a minor aesthetic issue and it does not seem there is a simple way to centre characters without spoiling the layout of the rest of the board.